opensourcefeed/opensourcefeed.github.io/distribution-starbuntu.md

 - an own very powerful general application for all file types, addresses etc.
 - detailed assistance for the entire Starbuntu software
 - a forum on its home page for questions and answers, suggestions and bug reports
-- with TinyCore a boot alternative to a small but efficient operating system to backup or repair Starbuntu
+- with TinyCore a boot alternative to a small but efficient operating system to backup or repair Starbuntu.

-With a recent update, Starbuntu offers a first-class experience for the Italian locale.
-In addition to English, the distribution and official website are now available in the Italian locale.
-Further details are available on [StarUbuntu Italian website](https://die-starfingers.de/Starbuntu/it/index.html).